Lost Internet Connection? Here’s What To Do if Your Internet Isn’t Working

 If the problem is more widespread, however, and your other devices are having trouble, the next step should be to check your modem and router.

-Note: While traditional cable connections require a modem to act as a middleman between the ISP and the router, (like ours) use what is called an ONT, or an “Optical Network Terminal.”
+Note: While traditional cable connections require a modem to act as a middleman between the ISP and the router, fiber internet connections (like ours) use what is called an ONT, or an “Optical Network Terminal.”
 They work very differently from each other, so what may help with a modem might not help with an ONT and vice-versa.

 When a modem or router is malfunctioning, disconnected, or not working correctly, your connection to the Internet can be spotty, if you can even connect to it at all.
 An excellent first step when checking these devices is to check the lights.
 Modems and routers often have lights that indicate their status.
 While each device is different, green lights are typically good, by and large, and any other color usually means there's a problem.
 If there are no lights at all or one of the lights is a different color, a couple of things could be happening.